Polymer/old-docs-site/1.0/docs/start/first-element/intro.md

 <img src="../../../images/first-element/starting-state.png" alt="Initial state of the demo.
 The demo shows three icon-toggle elements, two labeled 'statically-configured icon toggles' and one labeled 'data-bound icon toggle'.
 Since the icon toggles are not implemented yet, they appear as placeholder text reading 'Not much here yet'." title="Initial demo">

-**If this text doesn't appear**, make sure you clicked on the the demo folder itself, or on `demo/index.html`.
+**If this text doesn't appear**, make sure you're looking at the the demo folder itself, or at `demo/index.html`, not at `toggle-icon.html` or `toggle-icon-demo.html`.
 {: .alert .alert-info }

 <div horizontal layout end-justified class="stepnav">